 When Katy Wilson was 18 years old, she made up her mind to become a winemaker.
 At the time, she was studying Agricultural Business at Cal Poly in San Luis Obispo.

-Katy grew up on a walnut orchard where she learned to drive a tractor before she learned to drive a car.
-Agricultural Business was a natural choice, but once at Cal Poly she discovered that wine was where she was meant to be.
-It was in her Agricultural Business 101 class, where she was listening to the professor go on and on about the different careers you can have, when something caught her ear.
-Wine.
-An industry that is agriculture and chemistry.
-It’s a very social industry.
+Katy learned to drive a tractor before she learned to drive a car.
+(Growing up on a walnut orchard will do that you.)
+Majoring in Agricultural Business was a natural choice for her, but once at Cal Poly she discovered that wine was where she was meant to be.
+It was in her Agricultural Business 101 class, where she was listening to the professor go on and on about the different careers you could have, when something caught her ear - Wine.
+Wine is an industry that is agriculture and chemistry.
 As a winemaker, one should be both creative and scientific.
-It was then that Katy realized there was a job perfectly suited to her.
+Katy was sold on the idea.

-After a few years of being a nomad, she decided to land on the Sonoma Coast at Flowers Winery making distinguished Pinot Noir and Chardonnay.
+After a few years of being a nomad, she decided to land on the Sonoma Coast at Flowers Winery.
 She worked her way from harvest enologist to assistant winemaker.
 During this time, she fell in love with the Sonoma Coast and truly developed a passion for making Pinot Noir.
-It is with this passion that she has made LaRue Wines.
+It is with this passion that LaRue Wines was born.